igroomgrim/Infinite-scroll-with-uipageviewcontroller/README.md

 * ARC

 ## Installation
-* Copy IGGInfinitePageViewController.framework to your project
+* Build & Copy IGGInfinitePageViewController.framework to your project
 * Don't forget add this framework to embedded binaries
 <img src="ex_embedded.png") alt="embedded Infinite Scroll view to your project"/>
 * or just copy and paste code to your project